passivestar/quickmenu/MANUAL.md

 ## Boolean/Knife

 `de1` **Union.** Works in both object and edit mode.
 Will change display type to "bounds" when used in object mode.
 Optionally pre-scales the selected geometry to avoid problems with coplanar faces.
+Optionally can solidify selection before performing the operation.

 `de2` **Difference.** Same as `de1` but for difference operation.
 Cuts selected from active in object mode, or selected from unselected in edit mode.